This article is part of a larger series on Accounting Software.

 Invoicera Is Not a Good Fit For

-- Companies looking for dedicated bookkeeping software: Invoicera has no live bank feeds and other essential bookkeeping features.
-If your business needs a comprehensive bookkeeping solution, read our review of the best small business accounting software.
+- Companies looking for dedicated bookkeeping software: Invoicera has no live bank feeds and other essential bookkeeping features, such as tracking assets and liabilities for a balance sheet.
+If your business needs a comprehensive bookkeeping solution, consider QuickBooks Online, or explore our list of the best small business accounting software.

-- Users needing to track time on the go: The Invoicera mobile application is unable to track time, unlike the FreshBooks mobile app.
+- Users needing to track time on the go: The Invoicera mobile application is unable to track time.
+Consider an alternative like FreshBooks to track billable hours on your mobile devices.

-Are you looking for something different?
+Do you need a complete accounting solution?
 Read our guide to the best small business accounting software and check out our top picks.

 Invoicera Pros and Cons

-Invoicera offers a free option for users with three clients as well as three paid plans with prices that start at $15 per month for 100 clients and scales up to $149 per month for unlimited clients when billed monthly.
-No credit card is needed to access the 15-day free trial, and you can cancel your subscription at any time.
+Invoicera offers a free plan that supports up to three clients, as well as three paid packages with prices that start at $15 per month for 100 clients and scale up to $149 per month for unlimited clients.
+No credit card is needed to access the 15-day free trial, and you can upgrade or cancel your subscription at any time.

 Pricing & Features